-The American Heart Association in Orange County is hard at work to make an impact on your life by empowering you and your loved ones to live healthier lives and enjoy more peace of mind about heart disease and stroke, our No. 1 and No. 4 killers.
+The American Heart Association in Orange County is hard at work to make an impact on your life by empowering you and your loved ones to live healthier lives and enjoy more peace of mind about heart disease and stroke, our No. 1

 We are making your community healthier by advocating for key issues such as:

 - More walkable and bikable streets, roads and parks